PSA: You Can Hit Redo On Your Resolutions At Any Time

 You don’t believe you can do it

-If you don’t truly believe you can achieve the goals you’ve set yourself, you’re more likely to quit somewhere along the way.
-For a lot of us, a lack of self-belief is what holds us back from achieving what we set out to.
-In the tough moments, those thoughts can start to creep in - I don’t think I can do this.
+When you don’t truly believe you can achieve your goals you’ve set yourself, you’re more likely to quit somewhere along the way.
+For many of us, a lack of self-belief is holding us back from unlocking our true potential and in the tough moments, negative self-talk can start to creep in, especially if you’re not making progress as fast as you hoped.

-Feeling this way is very common and takes strength and courage to overcome.
-If this is something you struggle with, don’t beat yourself up - you’re definitely not alone!
-But investing some time into cultivating self-belief is so crucial here.
-We often don’t recognise what we’re truly capable of.
+Feeling this way is pretty common and takes strength and courage to overcome.
+If you’re struggling with your inner critic, you’re definitely not alone!
+But investing some time into cultivating self-belief and changing the way you talk to yourself is so important.
+We often don’t recognise what we’re truly capable of - talk to yourself like you would your best friend!

 It’s a tricky process, but working on your self-belief is something that will reward you for months and years to come - and it can help you achieve your resolutions at the same time.
 If you truly believe you can do something, you’re much more able to commit the time, energy and effort required to make it happen!